 2) What are the benefits?

-Most defendants in Nevada criminal cases end up taking a plea bargain for the following two reasons:
+You may choose to take a plea bargain in Nevada criminal cases for the following two reasons:

-- The defendant avoids the time and expense of trial; and
+- You avoid the time and expense of trial; and

 - The terms of a plea are usually laxer than the penalties the judge may impose following a guilty verdict at trial.

-In all, defendants retain an element of feeling “in control” by taking a plea.
-Going to trial puts the defendant’s fate in the judge’s or jury’s hands, and that uncertainty can be very unnerving.
+In all, you retain an element of feeling “in control” by taking a plea.
+Going to trial puts your fate in the judge’s or jury’s hands, and that uncertainty can be very unnerving.

 3) What are the downsides?